 This program allows students classified as 11th or 12th graders to earn high school and college credit simultaneously upon successful completion of a course.
 To be eligible to participate in a dual credit program, the student shall obtain recommendation from his/her advisor, parent and Director.
-Students who are not on track with their regular curriculum (i.e., 70% or higher Actual Grade in all core subject areas), failed a class or are on any probationary behavior restriction may be placed on probationary enrollment dual credit classes.
+Students who are not on track with their regular curriculum (i.e., 70% or higher Actual

+Grade in all core subject areas), failed a class or are on any probationary behavior restriction may be placed on probationary enrollment dual credit classes.
 College Link students are required to have and maintain a 3.0 GPA.
 Students must obtain a registration application from their advisor/counselor and will be given guidance towards signing up.
 It is the responsibility of the student to cancel an unwanted class before the college's drop deadline and advise their advisor and TA counselor.

 NOTE: All college credit courses are also Taos Academy credit courses; therefore, all Taos Academy policies apply and will be enforced.
 Students enrolled in the College Link dual credit program are required to attend advisory sessions weekly at Taos Academy.
 Attendance is required on the scheduled days and absences will be handled through Taos Academy attendance policy.
-See College Link Manual for details.
+See the ECHS and College Link Application Packet and SY2324 Dual Credit Manual for more details.